Erfurt Program: Challenge from the left

 A more fundamental challenge to the Erfurt Synthesis came from the left after 1905.
-The Russian Revolution of 1905 and a period of intense domestic labour strife in Germany breathed new life into the party's revolutionary elements.
-Figures like Rosa Luxemburg began to challenge the party's traditional tactic of passive opposition that had grown out of the Erfurt Program.
+The Revolution of 1905 in the Russian Empire and a period of intense domestic labor strife in Germany breathed new life into the party's revolutionary elements.
+Figures like Rosa Luxemburg, originally from Congress Poland and who had been present there during the revolution, began to challenge the party's traditional tactic of passive opposition that had grown out of the Erfurt Program.
 They argued that the time for "patience" was over and that the party must actively pursue a revolutionary course through tools like the mass strike.
-This "Revisionism of the left" represented a permanent challenge to the Erfurt Synthesis, attacking its gradualist practice in favour of its revolutionary theory.
+This "Revisionism of the left" represented a permanent challenge to the Erfurt Synthesis, attacking its gradualist practice in favor of its revolutionary theory.

 Legacy

 The competing pressures from the reformist right and the revolutionary left pulled the Erfurt Program's internal contradictions apart.
 The synthesis of revolutionary theory and gradualist practice, which had held the party together for over two decades, ultimately proved untenable.
 The tensions culminated in the party's split during World War I, with the majority supporting the war effort in a reformist-nationalist turn, and the minority opposition clinging to the principles of proletarian internationalism.
 The party's radical rhetoric, derived from the Erfurt Program, was a key factor in its growth, attracting new voters who were drawn to its oppositional stance even if they were not ideologically sophisticated.

 The adoption of the Erfurt Program, while appearing to settle the party's ideological direction, in fact "hid an equally important lack of certainty in the area of political tactics and theory".
 The party had gained a sense of certainty in its Marxist economic analysis but had lost its firm commitment to the democratic political ideals that had characterized the early socialist movement.
 In a historical irony, the well-articulated democratic goals of the Gotha era had posed as great a threat to the German Reich as the Marxism of the Erfurt Program did in 1890.
 The program contained an implicit distinction between a political revolution (the capture of state power) and a social revolution (the long-term transformation of the economy), a distinction Kautsky would only make explicit decades later in response to the Russian Revolution.

 When the anti-war opposition formed the Independent Social Democratic Party of Germany (USPD) in 1917, it readopted the Erfurt Program as its platform.
 However, in the context of war and approaching revolution, the program was no longer suitable.
 It had been designed for a period in which the state was stable and the masses, while discontented, were not actively revolutionary.
 The legacy of the Erfurt Program was thus the schism in German socialism and the creation of a "centrist" ideological position, embodied by figures like Kautsky, who were ultimately trapped between the two magnets of reform and revolution.